XanaduAI/thewalrus/docs/gallery/gallery.rst

 ##########################

-Here you can find a curated list of circuits and measurements to prepare nongaussian states of interest in quantum optics, information, metrology and metrology.
+Here you can find a curated list of circuits and measurements to prepare nongaussian states of interest in quantum optics, information, metrology and computing.

-If you develop a new circuit and measurement scheme to prepare a new nongaussian state add it to the gallery!
+If you develop a new circuit and measurement scheme to prepare a nongaussian state add it to the gallery!

 ..
 Copy the template below in order to create a link to your notebook, and a thumbnail.